Looking for the best country to study English? Check out our latest blog to see why Ireland could be the perfect choice for you!

 Perhaps because of its awe-inspiring natural beauty, Ireland has produced a huge amount of note-worthy authors and poets, including no-less than 4 Nobel prize winning authors!
 This Irish literary tradition is one that dates back untold thousands of years and the country can boast some huge names in the literary world, including George Bernard Shaw and Oscar Wilde.

 Literature is the cornerstone to both language and culture, so where better to study English than in a country that values literature so highly?

 There are many points throughout this article that show how much you can enjoy Ireland and how much you will learn, but none of it can truly paint a picture of how your student life will actually look like.
 So, let’s try to do that now:

 Did you know that Ireland hosts the youngest population of all of Europe?
-Ireland can also boast the largest English-speaking population in Europe (including England itself!) and is expecting to welcome a huge boost of international students in 2021?
+Ireland can also boast the largest English-speaking population in Europe (including England itself!).

 All of these facts add up to create the perfect society in which to study English.
 With Ireland’s predominately young, English-speaking population, you are almost guaranteed to make a lot of Native English-speaking friends.
 There is no better way of seeing a country and learning a language than by making friends in the country and Irish society will make sure you have the best chance to do so.

 Learning English in Ireland isn’t just about sitting in a classroom.
 It’s about taking road trips across the emerald countryside to see the Giant’s Causeway; it’s about chatting and singing the night away in a lively Dublin pub or getting lost in a Donegal bookshop.
 Overall, learning English in Ireland can be all of these experiences and more, it’s up to you to decide when you want to begin!

 Are you ready to start the experience of a lifetime in Ireland?